 • Large commercial planes were just a few years away from carrying passengers.

 The 1920s were a decade that completely transformed both ground transportation and air travel.
 The need for research around safety, efficiency, and opportunity for emerging modes of transportation – and adaptation to these modes from the public – was necessary, just like it is today.
 It became the backdrop for the founding of what we know today as National Academies of Science, Engineering & Medicine’s Transportation Research Board, or TRB.
-Now entering its Centennial year, we are celebrating TRB’s 100th anniversary by reflecting on the organization’s history and the impact it’s had on transportation research.
+We’ve been celebrating TRB’s 100th anniversary by reflecting on the organization’s history and the impact it’s had on transportation research.

 The History of the Transportation Research Board (TRB)